 Information is only valuable if you can record it and use it later.
-One of the best ways to organize your research is to use note cards.
+One of the best ways to organize your research is to use old fashioned note cards.
 Use one set of cards to record notes and quotes that you find in your sources.
 Use another set of cards to record the information about your sources that you will need for your annotated bibliography.
 Here's what your note cards might look like

 Bibliography Secondary Book ns.
-Team of Rivals: The Polition w York: Simon & Schuster, 20 Biography of Abraham Lincoln and the key political rivals/figures who shaped the Lincoln presidency.
-Deeply detailed history of the political leaders as well as the civil war itself.
+Team of Rivals: The Polit w York: Simon & Schuster, 2 who shaped the Linco n Lincoln and the key politic oln presidency.
+Deeply deta s well as the civil war itself.
 Important pages:

 Team of Rivals Goodwin, p.
-471 Horace Greeley's open letter to Lincoln replied in a letter of his own in the New York Tribune Lincoln "As to the policy I 'seem to be pursuing to leave anyone in doubt," he began. " struggle is to save the Union, and is not slavery."
-My paramount object in this
+471 Horace Greeley's open letter to Lincol replied in a letter of his own n in the New York Tribune Lincoln "As to the policy I 'seem to be pursuin to leave anyone in doubt," he began. struggle is to save the Union, and is no slavery."
+"My paramount object in this